 Currently, Maker’s Mark bourbon is a significant player in the market, ranking as the 8th most-selling whiskey in the US.
 Throughout its history, the bourbon has gone through multiple owners, however, as of today, it is owned by Beam Suntory.

 The company made headlines in 2013 when it announced that it was going to reduce the ABV (Alcohol by Volume) content of its bourbon.
 The plan was to move from 45% to 42%, which would allow the company to increase its inventory by nearly 6%.
 Of course, this didn’t sit well with Maker’s Mark loyalists.

 When all the dust settled, Maker’s Mark’s current owner, Beam, Inc., had changed their minds.
 One of the most recognizable trademarks on the Maker’s Mark bottles is its dripping red wax.
 For those that aren’t familiar with the bourbon, every single bottle is hand-dipped in red wax.

-While the bourbon inside remains the same, you can find many different wax colors, including green, white, and blue.
+While the bourbon inside the bottle remains the same, you can find many different wax colors, including green, white, and blue.
 These are used to commemorate different holidays or celebrities, including horses.
-It is, after all, a Kentucky bourbon.
+It is, after all, a maker’s mark proof of being a Kentucky bourbon.

 Maker’s Mark Bourbon Offerings

 Currently, Maker’s Mark offers several separate bourbons, each with their own distinct flavor.
 Here’s a short rundown on what you can expect from each of these delicious offerings

 The traditional and original offering from Maker’s Mark starts off with an amora of caramel, vanilla, and brown sugar.
 You can smell the sweetness, which is very strong considering it’s a 90-proof bourbon.